hotosm/learnosm/CONTRIBUTING.md

 ## Text modifications and translations

+For minor edits (typos, spelling, etc), you can use the [online github editing tools](https://help.github.com/articles/editing-files-in-another-user-s-repository/) to propose changes.

 Daniel Joseph has written a [detailed explanation of the translation workflow](https://github.com/AmericanRedCross/Guides/blob/master/TranslationWorkflow_LearnOSM/translatorWorkflow.md) assuming no technical/github know-how.

 The outline procedure for contributing is: [fork the LearnOSM repository](https://help.github.com/articles/fork-a-repo), improve content or site, then issue a [pull request](https://help.github.com/articles/using-pull-requests).